-The report found that nearly 3,000 employees at the LAPD requested an exemption from taking the COVID-19 vaccine, Vice reported.
+The report found that more than 3,000 employees at the LAPD requested an exemption from receiving the COVID-19 vaccine.

-Because of mandates like this, the city has been host to numerous protests, including some that have turned violent.
-One in mid-August became bloody when anti-vaxxers and proud boys clashed with anti-protestors.
+The city has also been host to numerous protests, including some that have turned violent.
+One in mid-August turned bloody when anti-vaxxers and proud boys clashed with counter-protestors.

 When it comes to the Los Angeles Police Department, employees are not as willing as the rest of the city to get vaccinated, records show.
-More than 2,600 employees have indicated their plans to file for religious exemptions, and 350 have plans to file medical exemptions, Vice reported.
+More than 2,600 employees have indicated their plans to file for religious exemptions, and 350 have plans to file medical exemptions.

 The deadline to file for an exemption was Monday night.
-Reports found that a quarter of the LAPD’s 12,000-plus employees said they would seek an exemption compared to 2-3% of workforces for other city departments, NBC Los Angeles reported.
+Reports found that a quarter of the LAPD’s 12,000-plus employees said they would seek an exemption compared to 2-3 percent of workforces for other city departments, NBC Los Angeles reported.

-More than half of the LAPD’s officers are currently vaccinated for COVID-19, the LA Times reported.
-The LA Times also noted that there have been 10 deaths from the virus in the department throughout the pandemic.
+More than half of the LAPD’s officers are currently vaccinated for COVID-19, the L.A.
+Times reported.
+The L.A.
+Times also noted that there have been ten deaths from the virus in the department throughout the pandemic.